edhowland/viper/Bugs.md

 Put the code inside the 090_load_vishrc.vsh before the current :proj/.vishrc possible candidate.
-## Make pry debugging to rely on ./bin/libvish.rb

-Now does this manually in ./pry/*.rb

-Rationale: Pry should do whatever Vish, Viper and ivsh all do naturally

-Old assumptions: Old pry used to rely on the pre-2.0.12 file structure New vish now loads everything from the ./local/vish/...
-E.g. bin/boot.vsh and etc/vishrc and prelude module

 ## charm package needs 3 new additional subcommands: remove,  get  and search